aldojasb/Group13_NamePending/README.md

 ## TODO

-- report
-  - proofread
-  - selecting models
-  - research question
 - defensive programming
-- heatmap for features
 - Respond to comments: link the coment and the commit
   - Margots about tuning
   - Research question
   - heatmap
-  - typos
+  - typos and grammar errors
+  - Authors
+  - importance
-  -
+  - dependencies in readme
-- Fix input variables?
+  - Captions
+  - removed pre-process margot and nobbynguyen